jonlpersson/ed-latimore/site/_posts/2022-03-08-losing-someone-you-love.md

 Often we don’t reach out because we feel we should be strong enough to handle it on our own.
 Or you might feel your grief will be a burden to others.

 That said, if someone is trying to help, let them.
-Even if it's buying you food.
+Even if it’s buying you food.
 Let them help.

-## Don’t mourn the loss before they're gone
+## Don’t mourn the loss before they’re gone

 In the months leading up to my mother’s passing, I got to spend one to two hours a day in the hospital with her.
 It was time I feel grateful to have.
 Time I recognize most people don’t get.